Flux v1 vs v2 questions

-- Continue work on the Flux v2 roadmap.
+- Continued work on the Flux v2 roadmap.

-- We will provide transition guides for specific user groups, e.g. users of Flux v1 in read-only mode, or of Helm Operator v1, etc. once the functionality is integrated into Flux v2 and it’s deemed “ready”.
+- We provided transition guides for specific user groups, e.g. users of Flux v1 in read-only mode, or of Helm Operator v1, etc. once the functionality was integrated into Flux v2 and it’s deemed “ready”.

-- Once the use-cases of Flux v1 are covered, we will continue supporting Flux v1 for 6 months.
-This will be the transition period before it’s considered unsupported.
+- Once the use-cases of Flux v1 were covered, we promised to continue supporting Flux v1 for 6 months.

 Why did you rewrite Flux?

 Flux v2 implements its functionality in individual controllers, which allowed us to address long-standing feature requests much more easily.